ANAMIKA

 I am up early and have a leisurely breaker at the rooftop restaurant that gives out a very nice view of those two pyramids basking in the morning sunshine and changing hue by the minute.
 Today, I am headed elsewhere.

-Arguably the second-most famous exhibit here, the Narmer palette, dating back to an incredible 3100 BC!
+Arguably the second-most famous exhibit here(after Tut), the Narmer palette, dating back to an incredible 3100 BC!
+To have come up with such sophisticated heraldry and symbolism that long back is truly astrounding.

-The symbolism of Narmer presented as a virile bull battering down the cities of his enemies brings to mind the (probably) one and a half millennium later Rigvedic myth of Indra as Purandara (the destroyer of Puras, cities).
+The image of Narmer as a virile bull battering down the cities of his enemies brings to mind the (probably) one and a half millennium later Rigvedic myth of Indra as Purandara (the destroyer of Puras, cities).

 And right next is one of the most thoughtful exhibits I ever noticed in any museum - a close replica of the palette that can be touched by visitors - and indeed, is meant to be touched - with an accompanying Braille description.